-- 309 were continued without variation to the order; - 298 were continued with variation to the order; and - 26 were not continued.
+- 283 were continued without variation to the order: - 275 were continued with variation to the order; and - 10 were not continued.

+The numbers above differ slightly from those in page 6 due to Child Protection Orders granted near to the year-end which can result in the granted date of the orders being in a different year than the Children's Hearing held to consider them.
 Applications can be made to the Sheriff to terminate or vary a Child Protection Order.
-Seven children and young people had applications to recall/terminate or vary Child Protection Orders in the year.
+Four children and young people had applications to recall/terminate or vary Child Protection Orders in the year.

-Children's Hearings also made, varied or continued 6,964 interim orders as defined under sections 86 and 140 of the Children's Hearings (Scotland) Act 2011 for 2,631 children and young people in 2017/18.
+Children's Hearings also made, varied or continued 6,810 interim orders as defined under sections 86 and 140 of the Children's Hearings (Scotland) Act 2011 for 2,614 children and young people in 2018/19.